There are a number of factors that determine how death benefits from pensions are taxed:

 ---|---|

-A tax-free lump sum * (up to your available lifetime allowance with any excess subject to a 55% tax charge), or
+A tax-free lump sum * (up to your available lump sum and death benefit allowance with any excess subject to income tax), or

 |

-A taxable lump sum - taxed at their marginal rate of tax, or
+A taxable lump sum — taxed at their marginal rate1 of tax, or

 |

 A tax-free income * (if your pension plan offers it).
-This could either be income from a beneficiary's flex-access drawdown plan or from a lifetime annuity.
-Income is tax-free if funds are designated into drawdown or a lifetime annuity is set-up within a two year period.
+This could either be income from a beneficiary's flexi-access drawdown plan or from a lifetime annuity.
+Income is tax free if funds are designated into drawdown or a lifetime annuity is set up within a two-year period.

 |

-A taxable income (if your pension plan offers it) - taxed at their marginal rate.
-This could either be income from a beneficiary's flex-access drawdown plan or from a lifetime annuity.
+A taxable income (if your pension plan offers it) — taxed at their marginal rate1.
+This could either be income from a beneficiary's flexi-access drawdown plan or from a lifetime annuity.

 |